Timothy Mowl: Career

 Timothy Mowl was educated at the Oxford School before taking degrees at the University of Bristol and Birmingham University.
 He studied for his doctorate in architectural history under Sir Howard Colvin at St John's College, Oxford.
 Mowl's career has included work as an Inspector for English Heritage, an architectural consultant for the Bath Preservation Trust, a journalist on the Bath Chronicle and as a freelance architectural and garden historian.
 He taught in the departments of History of Art and Archaeology at the University of Bristol before taking early retirement in 2011.

 He has published thirty-five books on architectural history, landscape and garden history, biography, planning and conservation.

-His latest book, written with Julian Orbach, is a study of architectural schemes for Cambridge that never materialised - Unbuilt Cambridge, published by Stephen Morris, 2025.
-His study of Ornamental Gardening in the Regency, All around is Fairy-ground - Pleasure and the Regency Garden, will be published by Reaktion Books in 2026.
+Together with Barbara Hardy he has just completed a cultural biography of the architect, Basil Champneys, which appeared in August 2026, and his study of Ornamental Gardening in the Regency, All Around is Fairy Ground - Pleasure and the Regency Garden, will be published by Reaktion Books in October 2026.